monero-project/kovri/CONTRIBUTING.md

 Please run [cpplint](https://github.com/google/styleguide/tree/gh-pages/cpplint) on any applicable work before contributing to Kovri.

+## TODO's
+Do a quick search in the codebase for TODO(unassigned) and/or pick a ticket and start patching!

 ## Workflow
 To contribute a patch, consider the following: